 The amount you borrow relative to the property’s value is known as the loan to value ratio (LVR).
 The higher the LVR, the more money you owe and – in the eyes of banks and other authorised lenders – the greater risk you pose.

-As a result, lenders require home buyers to have a deposit amount because it reduces their risk.
+As a result, lenders require home buyers to have a deposit because it reduces their risk.
 When the buyer has a significant financial stake in the property it’s considered less likely that they’ll default on their loan repayments.

 How to save for a deposit